Python-SIP/sip/sphinx/installation.rst

     under MacOS/X.  If the :option:`--arch <configure.py --arch>` option has
     not been specified then the universal binary will include the ``i386`` and ``ppc`` architectures.

+.. cmdoption:: --no-pyi

+    .. versionadded:: 4.18

+    This disables the installation of the ``sip.pyi`` type hints stub file.

 .. cmdoption:: --no-tools